Like every version before it, Microsoft SQL Server 2019 is jam-packed with features and capabilities -- and not...

 In addition, Microsoft is making its Machine Learning Services (In-Database) software available in Linux environments, enabling SQL Server on Linux users to run machine learning applications written in R and Python.
 The added support for the machine learning package includes the use of the sp_execute_external_script stored procedure, a Transact-SQL command for executing scripts against a database.

 One of the biggest -- yet least talked about -- improvements to SQL Server on Linux is SQL Server 2019's support for OpenLDAP.
 For those who might not be familiar with OpenLDAP, it is an open source version of the Lightweight Directory Access Protocol.
-Although OpenLDAP can function independently of Microsoft's Active Directory, the new support for OpenLDAP indirectly opens the door to allowing Linux-based SQL Server databases to access Active Directory.
+Although OpenLDAP can function independently of Microsoft's Active Directory, the support for OpenLDAP indirectly opens the door to allowing Linux-based SQL Server databases to access Active Directory.

 SQL Server 2019 enables file enlightenment

 This enables file I/O operations to be done far more efficiently, without incurring the usual storage latency.
-Support for persistent memory devices was added in SQL Server 2016 for Windows, but the file enlightenment capability is available only in the Linux version of the SQL Server 2019 preview.
+Support for persistent devices was added in SQL Server 2016 for Windows, but the file enlightenment capability is available only in the Linux version of the SQL Server 2019 preview.

 The items discussed in this article are just a small sampling of what Microsoft SQL Server 2019 has to offer.
-You may well find others that will be useful in your SQL Server environment in the full list of new features or if you try out the preview.
+You may well find others that will be useful in your SQL Server environment in the full list of features or if you try out the preview.